jhleakakos/msds-data-mining-project/data/data_notes.md

 This file holds notes while looking through all the data files loaded in load_data.py.
 This info comes from the IPEDS data dictionaries.

+The summaries here are subsets of each file, so these are closer to what we will keep, especially at the start of exploring the data.

 ## All Survey Components

 ### Flags2023